daftpixie/krowdovi/README.md

 ## 🎯 Overview

-Wayfind applies Hivemapper's successful burn-and-mint tokenomics to the $7B indoor navigation market.
+Krowdovi applies burn-and-mint tokenomics to the $7B indoor navigation market.
 Users burn tokens for navigation credits while creators earn from the remint pool based on their content's usage and reputation.

 ### Key Features